RobertPorteles/RobertPorteles/README.md

-Hello, I'm @RobertPorteles i was born in 2001, my college is Universidade Veigar de Almeida. i'm interesting in programming language like JavaScript and Java, and i'm learning HTML and css.
+Hello, I'm @RobertPorteles i was born in 2001, my college is Universidade Veigar de Almeida. i'm interesting in programming language like JavaScript, and i'm learning HTML and Css.